 Another smart Tip: Check what is actually included, and what is excluded.
 Take a closer look at the location, too.
 A further location might mean more costs in transport.

-All Top Hostels put on a map + sights
+Our Favorite Hostels in Prague put on a map + sights

 Let us have a look at the map.
 As promised, below, we list all party hostels and the best hostels in Prague on a map.
 Personally, we love to plan our trips with a map having all sights and potential hostels on it.
 We thought this map will help you with planning your trip too.